hackforla/food-oasis-la/README.md

 b.
 Overwrite those files with the contents of your `_site` folder.

 c.
 Commit and push your changes.

+OPTIONAL: You can also clone the [foodoasisla.github.io](https://github.com/foodoasisla/foodoasisla.github.io) respository to your `_site` folder to save a step… [See step 11 in this Stack Overflow answer](http://stackoverflow.com/questions/28249255/how-do-i-configure-github-to-use-non-supported-jekyll-site-plugins?rq=1#answer-28252200).

 And you’re done!